-Hours: 30 hours
+Hours: 24 hours

-MMT.T201 – Trigger Point Therapy
+Trigger Point Therapy & Temperature Applications

 Joint mobilization is a manual therapy intervention, a type of passive movement of a skeletal joint.
 It is usually aimed at a ‘target’ synovial joint with the aim of achieving a therapeutic effect.
 When applied to the spine, it is known as spinal mobilization.

 Chair massage is one of the more popular modalities in massage as it offers many benefits to both the therapist and their clients.
-Massage therapists can offer on-site chair massages in offices, at seminars, conventions, schools, special events, sporting events, farmer’s markets…anywhere they can set up their massage chair.
+Massage therapists can offer on-site chair massages in offices, at seminars, conventions, schools, special events, sporting events, farmer’s markets – anywhere they can set up their massage chair.
 It is one of the most affordable and mobile ways to help people reduce stress and relieve tension.

 Reflexology is an extremely effective form of massage, relating to the ‘reflex points’ on the sole of the foot.
-These points correspond to the organs and systems in the body and are linked to those organs through ‘energy channels’, ‘zones’ or ‘meridians’.
+These points correspond to the organs and systems in the body, and are linked to those organs through ‘energy channels’, ‘zones’ or ‘meridians’.
 When illness or imbalance occurs, the corresponding ‘energy channels’ become blocked.
 Reflexology Massage aims to remove these blocks, thus allowing the energy to flow freely again.

 Fusion Thai Massage is a combination of yoga stretching, acupressure, exercise movement, reflexology and Shiatsu techniques.

-The spectacular results of Guasha are achieved because of its simultaneous effects on the skin, the subcutis, the connective tissue, the lymph system, the meridians, the periosteum, the muscles, the blood vessels, the nerves, the brain and the immune system and through them on the various functions, systems and organs of the entire body.
+Guasha, which means scraping, originated from prehistoric times and still practiced by some indigenous peoples, Guasha found its way into the mainstream of Chinese Traditional Medicine.
+The spectacular results of Guasha are achieved because of its simultaneous effects on the skin, the subcutis, the connective tissue, the lymph system, the meridians, the periost, the muscles, the blood vessels, the nerves, the brain and the immune system and through them on the various functions, systems and organs of the entire body.

 Polarity Therapy is a unique wellness practice that involves touch.
 It was developed by Dr. Randolph Stone, (1889-1981), an Osteopathic physician and Chiropractor with a passion for natural healing.
 Unlike massage or physical therapy, whose purpose is relaxation, or re-educating the body to align with gravity, the purpose of Polarity Therapy is personal transformation.
 It is realigning the body to be in harmony with the soul.
 This somatic therapy enables you to look at what you’re carrying in your body as a blueprint for your life.
 It’s said your body is a reflection of your thoughts, your beliefs, your emotions and experience.
-Polarity Therapy is a chance to release your buried treasures… to open up the obstructions, the blockages, the pain, the difficulties, the distortions in the body. (taken from http://www.polaritytherapy.org/polarity-therapy/)
+Polarity Therapy is a chance to release buried treasures – to open up the obstructions, the blockages, the pain, the difficulties and the distortions in the body. (taken from http://www.polaritytherapy.org/polarity-therapy/)